ssardina-agts/agtcity-sarl-mw/README.md

 -----------------------------
 ## PREREQUISITES

-* Java Runtime Environment (JRE) and Java Compiler (javac) v1.8 (Sun version recommended)
+* Java Runtime Environment (JRE) and Java Compiler (javac) v1.8+.
+    * Tested with SUN Java 1.8 and OpenJDK 11.
 * Maven project management and comprehension tool (to meet dependencies, compile, package, run).
 * SARL modules and execution engine - Maven [repo](http://mvnrepository.com/artifact/io.sarl.maven).
-    * SARL version to be used determined via env variable `SARL_VERSION`, e.g., `export SARL_VERSION=0.8.6`
 * The [EISMASSim](https://github.com/ssardina-agts/agtcity-server/tree/master/eismassim) environment interface connectivity that comes with the [MASSim Agents in City Server (RMIT 2018+ edition)](https://github.com/ssardina-agts/agtcity-server).
     * This is a Java API that provides high-level access to the game sever to avoid dealing with low-level XML or JSON messages.
-It uses the generic [Environment Interface Standard (EIS)](https://github.com/eishub/eis) to communicate with the MASSim server (this is automatically gathered via Maven).
+It uses the generic [Environment Interface Standard (EIS)](https://github.com/eishub/eis) to communicate with the MASSim server (this is automatically gathered via Maven by the server package).
+    * The doc of the protocol and messages can be found [here](https://github.com/ssardina-agts/agtcity-server/blob/master/docs/eismassim.md).

-    * Note this MW uses the [RMIT 2018+ game server edition](https://github.com/ssardina-agts/agtcity-server), not the official 2018 server.
+Note this MW uses the [RMIT 2018+ game server edition](https://github.com/ssardina-agts/agtcity-server), not the official 2018 server.
 This updated edition brings back ites to shop as in the 2017 version.
-    * The doc of the protocol and messages can be found [here](https://github.com/ssardina-agts/agtcity-server/blob/master/docs/eismassim.md).

 -----------------------------
 ## USE/INSTALL AND DEVELP THE MIDDLEWARE